Analytical solutions for optimal photon absorption into inhomogeneous spin memories: One step, direct photon absorption

-We now turn our attention to the numerical optimization for pulse shapes $f(t)$, decay rate of the cavity $\kappa$, and pulse durations $T$ to overcome the limitations of the previous attempts.
-In order to optimize constrained pulse shapes $f(t)$ (see.
+We now turn our attention to the numerical optimisation for pulse shapes $f(t)$, decay rate of the cavity $\kappa$, and pulse durations $T$ to overcome the limitations of the previous attempts.
+In order to optimise constrained pulse shapes $f(t)$ (see.
 Eq.~\eqref{eq:normalization}) with otherwise given parameters

 we expand $f(t)$ in a set of basis functions $f(t) = \sum_{j=0}^{2 N_b} c_j f_j(t)$, where